-Net Zero Carbon emissions reduction in having zero or negative CO2 the reduction in having zero or negative CO2 emissions associated with a building's annual operational regulated energy consumption.
-Achieving net zero will require This can be achieved by the combination of Achieving net zero will require This can be achieved by the combination of constructing a highly an a highly an energy efficient building using a fabric first approach, and/or plus and/or plus on-site or demonstrated to be connected to off-site renewable electricity generation.
+Net Zero Carbon emissions reduction Net Zero Carbon emissions reduction in the context of Policy DM30a refers to the reduction in having zero or negative CO2 the reduction in having zero or negative CO2 the reduction in having zero or negative CO2 emissions associated with a building's annual operational regulated energy consumption.
+Achieving net zero will require This can be achieved by the combination of Achieving net zero will require This can be achieved by the combination of constructing a highly an energy efficient building using a fabric first approach, and/or plus rand/or plus on site or demonstrated to be connected to off-site renewable electricity generation.